dlounsbu/BHS-QI-GMB/README.md

 <b>Session 1.</b> Getting started: <i>Systems thinking</i> and <i>action</i> to reduce infant and maternal mortality in our communities (Thursday, 16-May-2019)<br>

-<b>Session 2.</b> Thursday | 6/20/2019 | Introduction to system dynamics model building: Using simulation to 'see' the problem (and its solutions)
+<b>Session 2.</b> Introduction to system dynamics model building: Using simulation to 'see' the problem [and its solutions) (Thursday, 20-June-2019)

 <b>Session 3.</b> Thursday | 7/11/2019 |